-(i) an application form;
+- (i) an application form; - (ii) the Data Registration Code template; and

 2 This proposal does not deal with connection applications for either Offshore or Interconnectors.
 Please note that the ESO advised the Workgroup that it has been in discussion with Ofgem about the possibility of potentially raising another, separate, CUSC Modification to extend the LoA principles to those types of projects (as well as considering how to deal with situations where duplicate LoAs for the same area of land occurs).